-- 79. Article XII of the ILOAT statute allows only two grounds on which a review of a judgement might be sought from ICJ (see subpara.
-68 (b) above) and UNAT statute article 11(1) allows two additional ones (subpara.
-68(c)).
-An examination of these grounds suggests that if the purpose of the review is merely to permit the referral of particularly sensitive cases to ICJ (see para.
-71 above), then the listed grounds may be too many and that it might be sufficient to restrict the grounds of review to situations in which a Tribunal might have exceeded its jurisdiction or those in which it might have made an error on a question of law relating to a treaty (e.g., the United Nations Charter or the constitutional instrument of some other international organization; a privileges and immunities agreement). - 80.
-On the other hand, if the review process is to serve more general appellate purposes, and not be carried out by ICJ, then some broader, but still not unrestricted, bases for requesting a review might be specified, perhaps by adding some additional grounds, such as the basing of a judgement on a ground not argued by either party, as to which the Tribunal had thus not heard any relevant arguments; or an unexplained departure from well-established jurisprudence of either common system Tribunal, which ground would, inter alia, serve to further the harmonization of the jurisprudence of these tribunals.
+- 81. Article XII of the ILOAT statute allows only two grounds on which a review of a judgement might be sought from the International Court of Justice (see subpara.
+70 (b) above) and UNAT statute article 11, paragraph 1, allows two additional ones (see subpara.
+70 (c)).
+An examination of these grounds suggests that if the purpose of the review is merely to permit the referral of particularly sensitive cases to the International Court of Justice (see para.
+73 above), then the listed grounds may be too many and that it might be sufficient to restrict the grounds of review to situations in which a Tribunal might have exceeded its jurisdiction or those in which it might have made an error on a question of law relating to a treaty (e.g., the United Nations Charter or the constitutional instrument of some other international organization; a privileges and immunities agreement). - 82.
+On the other hand, if the review process is to serve more general appellate purposes, and not be carried out by the International Court of Justice, then some broader, but still not unrestricted, bases for requesting a review might be specified, perhaps by adding some additional grounds, such as the basing of a judgement on a ground not argued by either party, as to which the Tribunal had thus not heard any relevant arguments; or an unexplained departure from well-established jurisprudence of either common system Tribunal, which ground would, inter alia, serve to further the harmonization of the jurisprudence of these tribunals.